maxandrezils/pytest-demo/README.md

 # pytest-demo

-Practice and Demo using pytest to test an API
+Practice and Demo of a Python based REST API automation suite using pytest.

 ## Installation Guide